emagiz/emdocs/howto/upgrade-to-artemis.md

 # 3. Preparation steps

 3.1) **Go to** the Deploy phase in the bus and click the green button "New release".
 Now you have a copy of your latest Create phase, "0.0.1: Initial release",  which can be considered the hornetQ backup of this process so rename it accordingly.

-//It is advisable to have releases with the information from the acceptance and production deploy environments
+Also, this should be promoted the other environments in order to have a backup of the process there as well.

 3.2) **Go to** properties and create the new host and port properties by copying the old ones and replacing 'jms' with 'amqp'.
-//Look at the new recommended values in the acceptance of CAPE Internal messaging
+The values that should be used for the ports are 8444 for the backup server and 8443 for the other.

 3.3) **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 Here there are two options of migrating: using the 4 steps wizard or just press the orange button in order to upgrade the whole bus at once